samba-team/samba/lib/testtools/doc/overview.rst

 testtools is a set of extensions to the Python standard library's unit testing framework.
-These extensions have been derived from many years of experience with unit testing in Python and come from many different sources. testtools also ports recent unittest changes all the way back to Python 2.4.
+These extensions have been derived from many years of experience with unit testing in Python and come from many different sources. testtools supports Python versions all the way back to Python 2.4.
+The next release of testtools will change that to support versions that are maintained by the Python community instead, to allow the use of modern language features within testtools.

 What better way to start than with a contrived code snippet?::